vanzan01/yt-whisper-analyzer/docs/usage_guide.md

    - Partial matches: Words that contain the keyword as a substring
    - Frequency percentage: How often the keyword appears per 100 words
    - Sample contexts: Short excerpts showing the keyword in context
+   - Timestamps: Time markers [HH:MM:SS] indicating when each keyword appears in the video

 3. **Related Terms**
    - Words that might be related to your keywords